 1. Alliant Credit Union

-Alliant Credit UnionOpens in a new tab. is an online credit union that is open to anyone.
+Alliant Credit Union is an online credit union that is open to anyone.
 You can join if you live or work near their Headquarters in Chicago, for one of the businesses or organizations they partner with, or are a partner or family member of a current Alliant member.
 If not, you can join by becoming a member of Foster Care to Success (FC2S)—it takes no time, and Alliant will pay the $5 membership fee.

 A few years ago, I compared over 50 different banks and credit unions, and Alliant was the best I could find.
 I have banked with them since, and I love them.